SkyWalkerMM26/Professional-README-Generator/Develop/generateREADME.md

   ![License: MIT](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)

   ## Description
-  As a developer, I want to quickly generate a readme to save more time for my project.
+  As a developer, I want to quickly generate a readme to save more time for my projects.

   ## Table of Contents
   - [Installation](#installation)